 Group/Property Description General Name Property Identification via the name inactive: Name is freely selectable.
 Property Identification via the name active: Name of the variables in the PLC.
-Notice: In order to use the same variables for different controls in one project, you can use a variable prefix in the form of [prefix]![variable name] .
+Note: In order to use the same variables for different controllers in one project, a variable prefix in the form of [prefix]![variable name] can be used.
 The prefix and the exclamation mark are removed by the driver when the variable is requested by the control.
 Identification You can enter a random identification if Identification via name is selected.
 Otherwise the variable name of the variable from the control is used as the identification.
-Again you can enter a prefix as with the properties Name.
-Addressing Net address Net address of the control is taken from the allocation file.
-Data block not used for this driver Offset not used for this driver Alignment not used for this driver Bit number not used for this driver String length Only available for String variables: Maximum number of characters that the variable can take.
-Driver connection/Drive r object type Depending on the employed driver, an object type is selected during the creation of the variable; the type can be changed here later.
-Driver connection/Data Data type of the variable, which is selected during the creation of the variable; the type can be changed here later. type ATTENTION: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
+Again you can enter a prefix as with the properties Name .
+Addressing Properties for the configuration of the addressing.
+Net address Net address of the control is taken from the allocation file.
+Data block not used for this driver Offset not used for this driver Alignment not used for this driver Symbolic address From version 7.10, can be used optionally as an alternative to the variable name and identification.
+Selection in the TCP/IP connection (on page 12) driver dialog, configuration in the variable property.
+Bit number not used for this driver String length Only available for String variables: Maximum number of characters that the variable can take.
+Driver connection/Driver object type Depending on the employed driver, an object type is selected during the creation of the variable; the type can be changed here later.
+Driver connection/Data type Data type of the variable, which is selected during the creation of the variable; the type can be changed here later.
+Attention: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.